 Dental Implant FAQs

 If you’re ready to get a beautiful smile that will last for decades, call us today to schedule your consultation for dental implants in Plano.
 We’ll be happy to give you all the information you need about restoring your complete, confident smile with this unique treatment.
 In the meantime, we invite you to look over the following dental implant FAQs to learn more about them!

 Is Dental Implant Surgery Painful?

 At first, hearing that placing dental implants requires surgery may sound daunting, but rest assured that you have nothing to worry about.
+We partner with local specialists to ensure this critical step of your treatment is as smooth, comfortable, and successful as possible.
 State-of-the-art dental technology will ensure that your treatment is as precise as possible, and modern numbing medications will keep you completely comfortable all throughout your procedure.

 After your dental implants have been placed, it’s natural to experience some slight bleeding, swelling, and discomfort for a few days.
 You’ll be prescribed pain medication that will help manage your symptoms as your mouth heals.
 Most patients are able to go about their normal schedules the following day, and the majority of your symptoms should fade within a few weeks.

 Why Does Getting Dental Implants Take So Long?